 What is Block Watch?

 Block Watch is a community-driven program which brings neighbours together through increased communication between themselves and the police.
-Block Watches have two significant commitments:
+Block Watches have two significant commitments: to be as concerned about your neighbour’s property as you would your own, and to report suspicious activity to the police and your neighbours.

 What are the benefits of having a Block Watch in my neighbourhood?